 A major factor to keep in mind is time.
 How long are you going to be backpacking for?
 If you’re only going for a week or two then that’s great, but the things you choose to bring are going to be a little different.
 This list is intended for people going for more than a month or so.
 But, it can totally be adapted to fit your needs if you are going to be backpacking for less than that.
 Jess and I spent five months in Southeast Asia last time, and these are the things I had.

 Note: This post does contain affiliate links, which means if you purchase something through one of our links we may earn a small commission (at no extra cost to you, of course!)

-55-65 Liter Backpack – I found this size to be good.
+55-65 Liter Backpack – I found this backpack to be good.
 Not too big yet not too small.
-Invest the money and be sure to buy a quality backpack, here is one great example .
-Regardless of what backpack you buy make sure it has a rain cover like this one (rain cover).
+Invest the money and be sure to buy a quality backpack, here is one great example.
+Regardless of how long you backpack for, make sure it has a rain cover.

 27-35 Liter Backpack – You will need a smaller day pack to hold your things while you're are out for the day, as well as for keeping your valuables in while moving to the next city/country.
 Most backpackers wear it on their front while their larger backpack is on their back.
 Be sure this one also has a rain cover.

-Compression bags – You’re going to want to save as much space as possible so I would recommend two lighter weight compression bags to help press your clothes down to as small as possible.
-Here are some good options (compression bags)
+Compression Bags – You’re going to want to save as much space as possible so I would recommend two lighter weight compression bags to help press your clothes down to as small as possible.

-Clothing Dividers – Once my clothes are compressed down with the compression bags I put them into dividers to help keep them organized.
-This helps with separating clean and dirty clothes (clothing dividers).
+Clothing Dividers – Once my clothes are compressed down with the compression bags I put them into clothing dividers to help keep them organized.
+This helps with separating clean and dirty clothes.

 Dry Bag – Southeast Asia has a ton of islands and beaches so be sure to also bring along a heavy duty dry bag that you can trust with your camera, phone and other things in.